 Please sign the petition, express your horror at the plight of Dr Fikru Maru, and demand that the Ethiopian government release, without delay, this humanitarian cardiologist, and allow him to return to his family in Sweden.

 There is no place in prison for a good doctor who never forgot his fellow Ethiopians and returned to establish a heart hospital, yet ended up in the nightmare he is living right now.
-Is this how a country should treat a hero?
+Is this how a country should treat a medical pioneer?

 Here again is the link to the petition, and thank you for signing and being a voice for the voiceless and oppressed.